 Bank holidays on days someone usually works

-Employers can make employees take a bank holiday as part of their holiday entitlement if:
+Employers can make workers take a bank holiday as part of their holiday entitlement if:

 - the bank holiday falls on a day they usually work